-Capitalism is a system based on the systematic exploitation of the working class by a tiny class of capitalists who own the greater part of the world’s wealth – and the means of producing that wealth.
+Capitalism is a system based on the systematic exploitation of the working class by a tiny class of capitalists who own the greater part of the world’s wealth, land, and productive forces.
 The contradiction between the expanding power of socialised production and the profit motive governing private ownership condemns the system to recurring crises of increasing frequency and intensity.

 The competitive struggle between capitalists brings anarchy into the national and world economy.
 Millions starve while food is destroyed to maintain prices.
 Commodities rot or rust unsold in a world of acute want for the majority of humanity.